omussell/grim/mkdocs/docs/index.md

 Produce a working implementation of a secure, resilient and easy to maintain infrastructure.
 This will be published in the form of version-controlled configuration documents, with the philosophy and background of the chosen configuration documented here.
 Anyone should be able to download the base operating system, and the configuration documents should convert that base OS into the desired state.

 The documentation on this site is split into two sections, Design and Implementation.
-The Design documents what the infrastructure *should* look like in high level terms while never actually stating particular tools.
+The Design documents what the infrastructure should look like in high level terms.
 The Implementation is a working version that follows the design.

-A secondary objective is to allow users to choose which software to use by having each component of the infrastructure being modular and interchangable.
-So while a particular tool may be used for a given task, the implementation should be seen as guidance only of what can be achieved using the design.

 ## Background